-- 27.-(1) The Director may, in his discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding \$2,000. - (2) On payment of such sum of money, no further proceedings shall be taken against that person in respect of the offence. - (3) The Authority may, with the approval of the Minister, make regulations to prescribe the offences which may be compounded.
+27.-(1) The Director may compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding \$2,000.

+(2) On payment of the sum of money, no further proceedings may be taken against that person in respect of the offence.

+(3) The Authority may, with the approval of the Minister, make regulations to prescribe the offences which may be compounded.